2018 23

 There were raised eyebrows among winemakers in Bordeaux when Guillaume Pouthier started to use it, but gradually, this technique spread out in Bordeaux.
 Under his direction, Les Carmes Haut Brion has more stability, precision, focus, finesse, and sophisticated touch.

 Cabernet Franc is vinified in wood, Cabernet Sauvignon in concrete vats, and Merlot in stainless steel vats.
-There's also second wine here, Le C des Carmes Haut Brion, mainly from the vineyard in Martillac.
+There's also a second wine here, Le C des Carmes Haut Brion, mainly from the vineyard in Martillac.

 2018 26